 Welcome to fall and the cough and cold season.
-In my quest to fill our medicine cabinet with old fashioned remedies, today I'm sharing this sore throat remedy: ginger honey simple syrup with lemon and turmeric.
+In my quest to fill our medicine cabinet with old-fashioned remedies, I'm sharing this sore throat remedy today: ginger-honey simple syrup with lemon and turmeric.

-Over the past few years, I have been turning to more holistic methods of boosting my immune system and treating common ailments.
-This simple syrup recipe made with isn't just tasty; it's a powerhouse of health benefits, perfect for the cold and flu season.
+Over the past few years, I've been turning to more holistic methods of boosting my immune system and treating common ailments.
+This simple syrup recipe made with honey, ginger, lemon, and turmeric is tasty; it's true.
+But it's also a powerhouse of health benefits, perfect for the cold and flu season.

 No preservatives, artificial sweeteners, or any of that nonsense.
 Plus, the combination of honey, ginger, lemon, and turmeric is like a dream team of health benefits you can customize.
 And let's remember, making ginger honey syrup at home is usually less expensive.